Glossary

 Encompassing campaign

-A campaign type that enables campaign creators to distribute rewards without requiring Merkl’s engine to compute the results.
+A campaign type that enables campaign creators to distribute rewards without requiring Merklâs engine to compute the results.
 In this model, partners provide API endpoints containing opportunity data and rewards, which are distributed based on the provided output.

 A predefined amount of rewards is distributed per unit of liquidity provided by users at a constant rate.
-As more users join, the campaign’s overall budget increases, but individual earnings remain stable.
+As more users join, the campaignâs budget is consumed more quickly, but individual earnings remain stable.
 Campaigns end when funds are depleted or the scheduled duration expires.
+There are two types of fixed reward rate campaigns depending on whether the distributed amount is pegged to a fixed token amount (fixed token rewards) or to a fixed dollar value (fixed dollar rewards).

 Forwarder

 A contract (such as a staking, an ALM, or a vault) that holds the incentivized asset on behalf of users.
-Merkl detects the underlying users and distributes rewards to them, even if the asset isn’t held directly in their wallet.
+Merkl detects the underlying users and distributes rewards to them, even if the asset isnât held directly in their wallet.
 For example, a campaign distributing rewards to USDA holders.
 Users who staked USDA and receive stUSD in exchange would normally be ineligible because they don't hold the USDA directly in their wallet.
 With forwarders, Merkl recognizes stUSD holders as USDA holders and distributes rewards accordingly.
 Reward forwarding is enabled by default in Merkl.

 Hook